-A rapid assessment of wet-tundra arctic landscape conditions.
+A rapid assessment of wet-tundra Arctic landscape conditions.

 This new capability now enables scientists to quickly assess the number, configuration, and state of ice wedge polygons across large swaths of the Arctic.
-With this technology, scientists will be able to quickly measure how these land forms are responding to rapid arctic warming and concurrent permafrost degradation that is reshaping local to regional topography.
+With this technology, scientists will be able to quickly measure how these land forms are responding to rapid Arctic warming and concurrent permafrost degradation that is reshaping local to regional topography.
 Products from this technology are informing models to project how changes in the structure of Arctic landscapes will influence feedbacks to the climate system.

 Terrestrial Ecosystem Science

 Los Alamos, NM 87545

 Funding is provided by the Terrestrial Ecosystem Science program and Next-Generation Ecosystem Experiments (NGEE)–Arctic project of the Office of Biological and Environmental Research, within the U.S. Department of Energy Office of Science, and the Earth and Space Science Fellowship program of the National Aeronautics and Space Administration (NASA).

 Abolt, C.J., M.H.
 Young, A.L.
 Atchley, and C.J.
 Wilson.
 “Brief communication: Rapid machine-learning-based extraction and measurement of ice wedge polygons in high-resolution digital elevation models.”
 The Cryosphere 13(1), 234–245 (2019).
 [DOI:10.5194/tc-13-237-2019]